2002 – present (21 years)

 The band's debut album, Whatever People Say I Am, That's What I'm Not, held the record for the largest first week sales of a debut album in the UK (in its first week, it sold more than the rest of the Top 20 albums combined).
 The album sold over 360,000 copies in its first week, but lost the title in November 2007 to Leona Lewis's album Spirit.

-On 19th June 2006 the band officially announced that founding member Andy Nicholson had left the band after missing the American leg of their tour due to 'fatigue' and the other band members couldn't stand the constant 'missing his girlfriend syndrome' so told him to sling his hook.
-Former Dodgems bassist, Nick O'Malley was initially brought in as a stand-in, and played the band's remaining summer commitments.
+On 19th June 2006 the band officially announced that founding member and bassist Andy Nicholson had left the band after missing the American leg of their tour due to 'fatigue' and the other band members couldn't stand the constant 'missing his girlfriend syndrome' so they told him to sling his hook.
+Former Dodgems bassist Nick O'Malley was initially brought in as a stand-in, and played the band's remaining summer commitments.
 He was then announced as Nicholson's permanent replacement.